 It would take me 4 years (another degree) to master and execute this idea.

-During this time, I learned that business ownership is kind of like clinical expertise.
+During this time, I learned that business ownership is exactly like exercising clinical expertise.
 But instead of monitoring lab values and treating a person, we’re analyzing metrics and treating a business.